ant-design/ant-design-mobile/docs/guide/faq.en.md

 ### About React Hot Loader

 React Hot Loader is relatively intrusive to the project, and many components in antd-mobile (such as Swiper Tabs Form TabBar SideBar Dropdown Space Steps) are not compatible with it, and React Hot Loader itself is also recommended in the README.
 Don't use it anymore, so please consider removing React Hot Loader or replacing it with [React Fast Refresh](https://github.com/facebook/react/issues/16604).

+### How to write a duplicate demo on CodesandBox

+Codesandbox is a browser-side sandbox runtime environment that supports a variety of popular build templates and can be used for rapid prototyping, DEMO presentations, Bug recovery, and more.

+1. If you have a bug repetition，you can refer to [demo](https://codesandbox.io/s/antd-mobile-snrxr?file=/src/App.tsx)。
+2. You can also create a sandbox at [codesandbox](https://codesandbox.io/) and share the link in the issue.